The big picture

 - PG&E also has two financial assistance programs for people with medical or other needs, whose lives are at risk from power outages: the Medical Baseline Program and the Vulnerable Customer Program.
 Both require an application.

-In the world of emergency planning, vulnerable populations are referred to as people with access and functional needs.
+In the official world of emergency planning, vulnerable populations are referred to as people with access and functional needs.
 California’s Office of Emergency Services (Cal OES) has a Division of Access and Functional Needs.

 Under state law, each county is responsible for an emergency response plan, and it must include these populations.
 This does not amount to guarantees of assistance.
 The plans address the roles of different departments and agencies, chains of command and communication.